MathHubInfo/Legacy-planetary/sites/all/libraries/jobad/doc/md/api/JOBAD/JOBAD.events/dblClick.md

 # JOBAD.events.dblClick

-The leftClick event is triggered every time an element is double clicked.
+The dblClick event is triggered every time an element is double clicked.

 * **Function** `JOBAD.events.dblClick.default()` The default Event Handler for dblClick Events.
 Just returns false.